Who We Are

 We are four siblings who believe in the power of light.
 Each of us has different talents, from writing to composing to teaching, but we share a common goal: to craft awesome, creative, and inspiring works and share those works with the world.

-Our journey began twenty-five years ago, when our mother took the leap of faith to homeschool us from kindergarten through ninth grade.
+Our journey began twenty-seven years ago, when our mother took the leap of faith to homeschool us from kindergarten through ninth grade.
 Growing up as the best of friends, we fed off each other’s ideas, creating stories, poems, and music together and encouraging each other to do our very best.

 In 2015, when three of us began studying at the same university, we arranged to meet every Friday for lunch at a beautiful enclosed courtyard in the student center.
 There we swapped stories, shared ideas, and sang songs on a public-use piano.
 Eventually, we came up with a name for our weekly meetings: Atrium of Light.